When it comes to eye contact on video calls, do you expect your customer to make excuses for you?

 Stop relying on customers to make excuses for you and take charge of your virtual presence.
 If you struggle to make eye contact on camera, check out this article and pick up a copy of Look Me in the Eye where I break down the entire process of how to make eye contact and read body language on video for you.

-How to make eye contact on video is just one of the skills you’ll learn in my book, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
+How to make eye contact on video is just one of the skills you’ll learn in my new book that won the Gold Medal Top Sales book of 2021, Look Me In The Eye Using Video to Build Relationships with Customers, Partners and Teams.
 Feel free to check it out if you’re looking for more tips on how to engage customers and drive more sales on video.
 Get your copy today on Amazon!